kwindrem/SetupHelper/ReadMe.md

 	  The new sourcing mechanism can be found in the file `SetupHelper/HelperResources/forSetupScript`.

+# Logging

+Victron Energy has requested all packages refrain from writing to a log file in order to prevent runaway processes (e.g., services that crash and restart constantly) filling available space on /data.

+Therefore, when a setup script is run from the console, messages appear on the console but **are not logged**

+When the script is run from PackageManager, PackageManager forwards the script's messages to its log file.

+There are a few situations where a script will write directly to the PackageManager log file:

+- **reinstallMods** is called from rcS.local to reinstall PackageManager after a firmware update

+- **blind install**  and **blind uninstall**

 # Helper resources

 Other packages use "helper resources" provided by SetupHelper